-Last update 👈
+Last update π

-David Palecek, May 28, 2025
+David Palecek, August 8, 2025

 Complex networks provide metrics and to identify kestone species bridges/bottleneck species within the community.
 EMO-BON data are unified in methods but highly diverse in respect to the metadata (sampling station, temperature, season etc.), which can be interpreted as control/treatment.
 To refrase a particular question in respect to seasonality, is there structural difference in taxonomy buildup in the communities between spring, summer, autumn and winter.